-Ardrossan offers both options.
-If you navigate through our LOT MAPS section, you can click on different lots to see whether they are sold, for sale through a builder, or for sale to the public.
+Currently there are no public lots for sale in the community.
+If you explore through our LOT MAPS section, you can click on different lots to see whether they are sold, for sale through a builder, or a pool lot that can be purchased through any of our show home builders

 When purchasing a lot, it is important to first recognize the approved zoning of that lot, and then read the corresponding requirements in Strathcona County’s Land Use Bylaw.
-In addition to those requirements, our subdivisions have architectural controls that outline the requirements for house size, exterior treatments, choices available for private fencing, and allowable front/side landscaping.
-These architectural controls can be found on the corresponding Ardrossan Estates, and Stage 10 pages.
+In addition to those requirements, our subdivisions have architectural controls that outline the requirements for house size, exterior treatments, choices available for private fencing, and allowable front/side landscaping

 The purchase agreements specifies that building must commence one year from the purchase.
 If a purchaser continues to maintain their lot from weeds, garbage, and other dumping, we are fine extending that timeframe until the purchaser is ready to build.
 However, we intentionally keep that clause in our purchase agreement as a means to take legal action if someone is not building on their lot and also not maintaining it.
 In a situation such as that, we will use the proceeds of your deposit to clean up your lot for you, and then proceed with further legal action once those funds are “used up”